 In Dynatrace, all user group permissions are joined together.
 There are four group types:

-DCS.
+SCIM.
 It is the Account Manager's responsibility to decide if and how user permissions are isolated.

 - Switching a

 SAMLremoves all user assignments to that group.